dask/dask-jobqueue/docs/source/configuration-setup.rst

 Processes
 ---------

-By default Dask will run one Python process per job.
-However, you can optionally choose to cut up that job into multiple processes using the ``processes`` configuration value.
+Dask will, by default, divide each job into a number of processes according to the number of cores per job.
+However, you can overwrite this default value using the ``processes`` configuration value.
 This can be advantageous if your computations are bound by the GIL, but disadvantageous if you plan to communicate a lot between processes.
 Typically we find that for pure Numpy workloads a low number of processes (like one) is best, while for pure Python